Cristy Lane

-The family moved to Nashville, Tennessee in the early 1970s to restart Lane's country singing career.
+The family moved to Nashville, Tennessee, in the early 1970s to restart Lane's country singing career.
 Facing rejection from every major record company, Stoller decided to form his own label, which he named LS Records.
 The company began releasing Cristy Lane singles in the mid 1970s.
 In 1977, she had her first major hit with "Let Me Down Easy".
 It was followed by a series of top ten hits over the next several years.
 In 1979, Lane signed with United Artists Records, where she would record "One Day at a Time".
 The single would become her biggest hit in her career and prompted Lane to record a series of albums tailored to the Christian market in the 1980s.
 This included LPs such as One Day at a Time (1981) and Footprints in the Sand (1983).

 In 1982, Stoller went to prison on federal bribery charges.
 The criminal conviction halted Lane's career, but when he was released, he published her biography also titled One Day at a Time (1983).
 Marketing the book on cable television in combination with her record albums, One Day at a Time sold over a million copies.
-Over the next several decades, Lane's biography and recordings were sold over television commercials, the world wide web and through other major distributors.
+Over the next several decades, Lane's biography and recordings were sold over television commercials, the worldwide web and through other major distributors.
 In the 1990s, the couple opened a theater in Branson, Missouri, which ran shows for several years.